Seattle man barricades car2go car left on his property, demands reimbursement

 “Mr. Smith rejected these efforts and has blocked Share Now and its members from accessing the vehicle,” Krebs wrote.
 “Share Now will not tolerate anyone attempting to extort our business by essentially holding our property for ransom.
 We will not hesitate to take legal action, and we expect the police department to uphold their obligation to help property owners recover their stolen property.”

-In the 24 hours since Smith first contacted Share Now, seven people tried to access the car and couldn’t.
+In the 24 hours since Smith first contacted Share Now, seven people tried to access the car and couldn’t, Krebs said.

 Krebs said Share Now has asked the Seattle Police Department for help.
 He also confirmed that Smith is seeking financial compensation from the company.